 Don't stuggle with a 2-1/4 pound socket and a 3/4" to 1/2" adapter on the end of your impact!
 This special aluminum billet socket weighs only 1/4 pound!
 This 6-point socket incorporates "relieved" corners to reduce the risk of rounding the nut: the SPSOC-178!!

-Changing front pulleys has always been difficult because of the size of the pulley nut and because HD uses Red "LockTite" on the threads and because the pulley is difficult to keep from turning.
+Changing front pulleys has always been difficult because of the size of the pulley nut, because HD uses Red "LockTite" on the threads and because the pulley is difficult to keep from turning.
 You need an impact wrench.
 You may have one, but it is a 1/2" drive.
 The 1-7/8" socket is always a 3/4" drive, and who has one of those?
 This is a 1/2" drive socket!